 Hospitals and healthcare networks that previously only employed basic management systems are finding that they need engagement tools that extend the patient experience.

-Patient engagement solutions are digital tools that help patients stay connected with their healthcare providers outside of traditional in-person visits.
+Patient engagement software solutions are digital tools that help patients stay connected with their healthcare providers outside of traditional in-person visits.

 Often built into a hospital’s existing healthcare IT systems or electronic health record platforms, these solutions play a key role in supporting ongoing communication, care coordination, and self-management.